Sport in Serbia: Shooting

-Unsuccessful shooting clubs are Crvena zvezda, Partizan, Policajac and Novi Sad in 1790.

-The European Championship was held twice in Belgrade, in 2005 and 2011.

-Water sports

 Swimming

 Milorad Čavić won a silver medal in swimming (discipline 100 meters butterfly) at the 2008 Olympic Games, and a gold and a silver medal at the 2009 World Championships.
 He won ten medals at the European Championships.
 He broke world and European records several times.

 Nađa Higl became the world champion in the 200-meter breaststroke in 2009, breaking the European record.

-Velimir Stjepanović won gold medals in the 200 m and 400 m freestyle at the European Championships in large pools, as well as a bronze medal at the World Championships in 25-meter pools in the 400 m freestyle.
+Velimir Stjepanović won gold medals in the 200 m and 400 m freestyle at the European Championships in 50-meter pool, as well as a bronze medal at the World Championships in 25-meter pools in the 400 m freestyle.

+Andrej Barna won the bronze medal in 100m freestyle in 2024 European Championships.

+Serbian 4x100m freestyle relay team won the gold medal in 2024 European Championships.

 Ivan Lenđer, Čaba Silađi, Miroslava Najdanovski and Szebasztián Szabó won medals at the Universiade, the Mediterranean Games, the European Championship in 25-meter pools, and junior championships.
 The first World Aquatics Championships in water sports was held in Belgrade in 1973.

-Among the most famous swimming clubs in Serbia are Partizan, Proleter and Vojvodina.

-High diving

-The Diving Association of Serbia is an organization that takes care of the development of diving on the territory of Serbia.
-It was founded in 1971 when it separated from the swimming association.
-There were a maximum of 13 clubs in the association.
-There are currently six members in the alliance, all from Belgrade.

-The greatest success of a Serbian competitor at the international level is the silver medal of Selena Trajković, under the flag of Yugoslavia, from the Mediterranean Games in 1979 in Split in the platform discipline.